 Shubhangi Sneha Undergraduate Research Assistant

-Shubhangi Sneha is a second-year undergraduate student at the University of Wisconsin-Madison majoring in Biology.
+Shubhangi Sneha is a third-year undergraduate student at the University of Wisconsin-Madison majoring in Biology.
 She became drawn to the healthcare field at a young age when she witnessed how doctors had the power to heal others, and thus her ambition to help others grew.
 She has continued taking steps in this journey by volunteering at hospitals and joining student organizations that provide more insight into medicine, and in the future, hopes to develop the knowledge and expertise that physicians have to heal others.
 On the team, she contributes to participant recruitment and retention efforts.
 In her spare time, Shubhangi enjoys playing volleyball, staying active, and spending time with her friends.

 Gabrielle Acevedo Undergraduate Research Assistant

-Gabrielle Acevedo is a first-year undergraduate student at the University of Wisconsin-Madison majoring in Health Promotion & Health Equity with a Certificate in Entrepreneurship.
+Gabrielle Acevedo is a second-year undergraduate student at the University of Wisconsin-Madison majoring in Health Promotion & Health Equity with a Certificate in Entrepreneurship.
 Gabrielle has been actively involved with the University of Wisconsin’s PEOPLE Program since her first year of high school, as part of her long-term goal to eventually attend physician assistant school and open a medical practice targeted at treating and supporting low-income families.
 She aspires to become a pediatric physician assistant.
 In addition to assisting with the Voils Lab, Gabrielle also works as a phone interviewer for the University of Wisconsin-Madison Survey Center.
 In her spare time, Gabrielle enjoys reading, traveling, and baking.

 Adriana Xiong Undergraduate Research Assistant

-Adriana Xiong is a first-year undergraduate student at the University of Wisconsin–Madison double majoring in Nursing and Psychology with a Certificate in Asian American Studies.
+Adriana Xiong is a second-year undergraduate student at the University of Wisconsin–Madison double majoring in Nursing and Psychology with a Certificate in Asian American Studies.
 Adriana is passionate about helping others, volunteering, building stronger community engagement, and giving back in the Hmong and Hispanic communities.
 She is a Certified Nurse Aide where she promotes a positive healing environment and delivers high quality nursing care with dignity and respect to her patients.
 In the future, she strives to further advance her career in healthcare, develop her leadership roles in the community, and focus on building stronger relationships to increase health awareness and better public health.
 On the team, she contributes to participant recruitment and retention efforts.
 In her free time, Adriana enjoys reading, gardening, volunteering in the community, and traveling.

 Recent Students of the Lab